AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 ## Using the Adobe Commerce ECE-tools

-If you do not have the CLI tool, you can `ssh` into your project and run the `ece` command `vendor/bin/ece-tools db-dump`:
+If you do not have the Adobe Commerce CLI tool, you can `ssh` into your project and run the `ece` command `vendor/bin/ece-tools db-dump`:
 Sample response:

 ```bash